renoox42/CSR-Matrix-Calculator/README.md

 <p>Guide on the general format: https://pnxguide.medium.com/compressed-sparse-row-motivation-and-explanation-cd92c71b7cfa</p>
 <h2>How do I use this calculator?</h2>
 <p>
   Matrices are given to the calculator in .txt files.
-The format must exactly follow the specifications below. <br><br>
+The format must exactly follow the specifications below.
+Numbers may be floats or integers. <br><br>
   Compilation: <br>
   Navigate to the "Code" directory.
 Make sure you have Make and a C compiler (e.g. gcc, clang) installed.
 Then simply run "make".
 This creates the executable calculator called "program". <br> <br>
   Usage: <br>